Revisiting charmonium hybrid spectroscopy: Open charm decay of charmonium hybrid

 \item \textbf{$2^{-+}$ hybrid (4.316 GeV):} Decays to $D\bar{D}_0^*$ and $D\bar{D}_1$ proceed via $D$-waves, which strongly suppress these partial widths.
 The predicted mass is slightly below the $D\bar{D}_2^*$ threshold, so the mass dependence is again crucial.
-Figure~\ref{fig:width2} shows the decay width to $D\bar{D}_2^*$ as a function of mass.
+Fig.~\ref{fig:width2} shows the decay width to $D\bar{D}_2^*$ as a function of mass.
 Once above threshold, this channel dominates, with contributions from $D\bar{D}_0^*$ and $D\bar{D}_1$ being negligible in comparison. \end{itemize}

-These distinctive decay patterns provide clear guidance for experimental searches.
-The $0^{-+}$ and $1^{-+}$ hybrids should appear as narrow resonances, with the $1^{-+}$ being particularly distinctive due to its exotic quantum numbers.
+These open charm decay patterns describe the main features of the lowest charmonium hybrid multiplet.
+The $0^{-+}$ and $1^{-+}$ hybrids should appear as narrow resonances.
 The $1^{--}$ and $2^{-+}$ states exhibit strong threshold effects, making them promising targets for scanning experiments at facilities such as BESIII, Belle II, and the Super Tau-Charm Facility.
-Precise measurement of their masses relative to the $D\bar{D}_1$ and $D\bar{D}_2^*$ thresholds would provide stringent tests of the hybrid interpretation.
+Precise measurement of their masses relative to the $D\bar{D}_1$ and $D\bar{D}_2^*$ thresholds would provide tests of the hybrid interpretation.
+In the next section, we will give more suggestions on how to search for these states experimentally.

+There are not many calculations concerning hybrid decay in the literature.
+Explicit calculations of the open charm decay widths of charmonium hybrids have been performed within the flux tube model~\cite{Page:1998gz} and the constituent gluon model~\cite{Farina:2020slb}.
+The general decay pattern is consistent with our results: $S+S$ wave charmed meson pair channels are strongly suppressed due to the selection rule.
+The allowed $S+P$ wave charmed meson pair channels dominate when they are kinematically accessible.
+Within the flux tube model, the partial widths for the $H(1^{--})\to D_1\bar{D}$ and $H(2^{-+})\to D_2^*\bar{D}$ channels are predicted to be 17.3 MeV and 9 MeV, respectively, for a hybrid mass of 4.4 GeV~\cite{Page:1998gz}.
+These values are slightly smaller than our results.
+In the constituent gluon model calculation of Ref.~\cite{Farina:2020slb}, the corresponding widths for $H(1^{--})\to D_1\bar{D}$ and $H(2^{-+})\to D_2^*\bar{D}$ are approximately 41 MeV and 20 MeV at a hybrid mass of about 4.4 GeV, which is consistent with our findings.